Skip to main content

 Kwinana marks a new chapter for ports

-Since the Stephenson-Hepburn Report in 1955, a long history of studies into possible new port locations in Perth have considered the Outer Harbour in Kwinana as the best option.
-A new port in Kwinana builds WA’s capacity to manage growing freight demand and is an opportunity to modernise our container trade operations.
+Since the Stephenson-Hepburn Report in 1955, a long history of studies into possible new port locations in Perth have consistently found the Outer Harbour in Kwinana as the best option for new and extended port infrastructure.
+It’s already a heavy industrial area with a working port, has access to ten times more industrial land than Fremantle, and can accommodate more efficient and safer freight corridors.

 Connect with Westport